-If you are after a small piece of Maltese real estate that is easily manageable and practical for your purpose in life, chances are you will be thinking of an buying an apartment.
+If you are after a small piece of real estate in Malta that is easily manageable and practical for your purpose in life, chances are you will be thinking of an buying an apartment.
 Then, just when you have set your heart on this decision, your real estate agent informs you there is another property you might be interested in viewing…. and it’s not an apartment.
 It is a maisonette in Malta…

 Enter the dilemma… you will like it too, but wonder whether the maisonette solution is also ideal for you.
 Here’s what you have to consider….